MdSamsuzzohaShayon/youthspike-event-management/README.md

     - Tournament (1 or 2 days duration)
     - League (8 or 8 weeks) also called league
  - Dashboard menu -> when a director comes to the dashboard first time he will see only account (setting option) -> If the user goes into the event then he will see some specific menu items such as players, teams, matches, settings -> event name will be shown to the top
- - Click on the logo to return to leagues
+ - Click on the logo to return to leagues (Event name and logo)
- - When someone login as captain he can only see teams and matches
- - Create league director organization(LDO) from admin, Assign a league director to a league so he can organize his own league, A director can have a name, profile picture, and logo
+ - ✅✅ Create league director organization(LDO) from admin, Assign a league director to a league so he can organize his own league, A director can have a name, profile picture, and logo
  - ✅✅ Focus on league director and captain for now.
  - ✅✅ League director can add an event, copy and edit event
  - ✅✅ In order to create an event, select a home team